-Ohio health insurance reform details are regularly updated on this website (See bottom of page).
-Ohioquotes.com is a local authority for up-to-date information regarding the "Patient Protection And Affordable Care Act."
-We'll help you understand the potential impact of any changes to the current healthcare system.
+Ohio health insurance reform details are regularly updated on this website.
+We are a local authority for up-to-date information regarding the "Patient Protection And Affordable Care Act," Senior Medicare plans, and new legislation.
+We help you understand the potential impact of any changes to the current healthcare system.

 In March 2010, the US House of Representatives passed H.R.
 3590 – The Patient Protection And Affordable Care Act and H.R.
 4872 – The HealthCare and Education Reconciliation Act of 2010.
-Most of the legislation will go into effect in 2014.
-However, some of the changes will be implemented in 2010, 2011 and later years.
+Several updates and changes were also made to Medicare recipients.
+A year-by-year analysis is below.

 Changes For 2010